 located around the side, to the left of the main entrance.

-NSLUG hosts a series of technical events where members may give a talk.
+NSLUG occasionally hosts a series of technical events where members may give a talk.

-traditional social event where we get coffee.
-Tech Talks begin
+When held, it replaces the traditional social event where we get coffee.

-at 5:30pm, running about two hours, and have typcially been
+Tech Talks begin at 5:30pm, running about two hours, and have typically been

 held in the Jacob Slonim Conference Room (4th floor, room 430) in